Doppler spectroscopy: Limitations

 The method is best at detecting very massive objects close to the parent star – so-called "hot Jupiters" – which have the greatest gravitational effect on the parent star, and so cause the largest changes in its radial velocity.
 Hot Jupiters have the greatest gravitational effect on their host stars because they have relatively small orbits and large masses.
 Observation of many separate spectral lines and many orbital periods allows the signal-to-noise ratio of observations to be increased, increasing the chance of observing smaller and more distant planets, but planets like the Earth remain undetectable with current instruments.
+As of 2025, Doppler spectroscopy has successfully moved into the near-infrared (nIR) with sub-meter-per-second precision.

 Another limitation in radial velocity measurements is the impact of stellar activity from the host star, which can drown out or even mimic planetary signals.
-A method of addressing stellar activity is by utilizing Gaussian Process modeling to model the radial velocity time series alongside stellar activity indicators, which later can be used to untangle the stellar activity from the planetary signals within the time series.
+A method of addressing stellar activity is by using Gaussian process modeling to model the radial velocity time series alongside stellar activity indicators, which later can be used to untangle the stellar activity from the planetary signals within the time series.

 Left: A representation of a star orbited by a planet.
 All the movement of the star is along the viewer's line-of-sight; Doppler spectroscopy will give a true value of the planet's mass.

 Right: In this case none of the star's movement is along the viewer's line-of-sight and the Doppler spectroscopy method will not detect the planet at all.